ianxxiao/use-athena/README.md

 ![Image description](/assets/landing-page.png)

-**Athena Suggestions** - This offers suggestions of topics for your next blog given your interest and audience.
+**Athena Suggestions** (coming soon!) - This offers suggestions of topics for your next blog given your interest and audience.
 More suggestions will come later (e.g. taglines, outlines, etc.)

-**Athena Preview** - This benchmarks and predicts how well your article might do given your topic, content, and audience.
+**Athena Preview** (coming soon!) - This benchmarks and predicts how well your article might do given your topic, content, and audience.

 # Free vs. Pro